kyawthet-naing/web-cache-killer/README.md

 # Web Cache Killer

-A Flutter package that solves Flutter web cache problems by automatically renaming JavaScript files with timestamps during build process.
+Fixes Flutter web cache problems by automatically renaming JavaScript files with timestamps.

-## The Problem

-Flutter web apps often face caching issues where users see old versions of your app even after deployment.
-Browsers cache JavaScript files aggressively, causing users to see outdated content until they manually clear their cache.

-## The Solution
+## Why You Need This

-Web Cache Killer automatically renames your Flutter web JavaScript files with unique timestamps and updates all references, ensuring users always get the latest version of your app without manual cache clearing.
+When you deploy a Flutter web app, users often see the old version because browsers cache JavaScript files.
+This tool fixes that by renaming your JS files with timestamps so users always get the latest version.

-## Features

-- 🔧 **Cross-platform** - Works on Windows, macOS, and Linux
-- 📦 **Zero dependencies** - Uses built-in Dart archive package
-- 🕒 **Cache busting** - Automatic timestamp-based cache busting
-- 🚀 **Simple commands** - Easy to use CLI tool
-- 📤 **Optional upload** - Upload to [tmpfiles.org](https://tmpfiles.org/) and get direct download link `http://tmpfiles.org/dl/123456/web.zip`

 ## Installation